Impact 2025

 Business Sponsors

-The vast majority of our funding comes from the local community.
-See below for a list of partners and business sponsors who made our work possible last year.
-Special thanks to the local, regional and national foundations who support Louisville Public Media, and especially to the 13,000 members who invest in our success each year.
+The vast majority of our funding comes from the local community, especially our thousands of members, many who give on a monthly basis.
+See below for a list of partners, foundations and business sponsors who made our work possible last year.

 American Journalism Project